How America is distracting itself online: Christmas videos, a celebrity puppy, hexagons and more

 One of the nicest aspects of the Internet is its endless buffet of distractions to enjoy while anxiously awaiting to learn how 2020 will end.
 Here are the ways people are occupying their minds online.

-Celebrating Shawn Mendes and Camila Cabello’s new puppy Tarzan
+Celebrating Shawn Mendes and Camila Cabello’s new puppy, Tarzan

 It’s basically a mathematical axiom by this point.
 Celebrity couple + new puppy = soothing balm.

-The romance between the two singer-songwriters was already a joyful antidote to not-so-joyful year.
-So it only makes sense that more than 3 million people liked an Instagram post Mendes made on election night showing the couple and their new golden pup Tarzan.
+The romance between the two singer-songwriters was already a joyful antidote to a not-so-joyful year.
+So it makes sense that more than 3 million people liked an Instagram post Mendes made on election night showing the couple and Tarzan, their new golden pup.
 In one video, Cabello holds the squirming puppy as he tries exploring the back seat of a car driven by Mendes.
 In the next, Tarzan bops the camera with his wet snout, while Cabello can be overheard saying, “He loves himself.
 That’s a good sign.”

 Tarzan isn’t even the only dog helping people survive the election.
 Over on Twitter, hundreds are wishing Teddy, a Very Good Boy, a happy birthday — making the pup one of the few trending topics that don’t include the names Biden or Trump.